-All staff must report any accidents (or near misses) involving themselves or visitors/volunteers to the Bursar who will record the details on East Sussex County Council's online incident reporting system.
+All staff must report any incidents, accidents (including violence), dangerous occurrence or near misses involving themselves or visitors/volunteers by recording the details on East Sussex County Council's online incident reporting system.
 Pupil accidents, depending on the severity, will be reported either on the minor injuries form and/or East Sussex County Council's online incident reporting system.